apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 :code:`sockaddr const*`
    The IP address is printed.
-Fill is used to fill in address segments if provided, not to the minimum width if specified. :class:`IpEndpoint` is also supported with the same formatting.
+Fill is used to fill in address segments if provided, not to the minimum width if specified. :class:`IpEndpoint` and :class:`IpAddr` are supported with the same formatting.
+The formatting support in this case is extensive because of the commonality and importance of IP address data.

+   Type overrides

       'p' or 'P'
-      The pointer address is printed as a hexadecimal pointer lower ('p') or upper ('P') case
+         The pointer address is printed as hexadecimal lower ('p') or upper ('P') case.

    The extension can be used to control which parts of the address are printed.
 These can be in any order, the output is always address, port, family.
 The default is the equivalent of "ap".
-In addition, the character '^' ("numeric align") can be used to internally right justify the elements.
+In addition, the character '=' ("numeric align") can be used to internally right justify the elements.

    'a'
       The address.